-The accompanying financial report for the year ended 30 June 2012 of the Melbourne Recital Centre Ltd which comprises the comprehensive operating statement, balance sheet, statement of changes in equity, cash flow statement, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration has been audited.
+The accompanying financial report for the year ended 30 June 2013 of Melbourne Recital Centre Ltd which comprises comprehensive operating statement, balance sheet, statement of changes in equity, cash flow statement, notes comprising a summary of significant accounting policies and other explanatory information, and the directors' declaration has been audited.

-The Board Members' Responsibility for the Financial Report
+The Directors' Responsibility for the Financial Report

-The Board of the Melbourne Recital Centre Ltd is responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards, and the financial reporting requirements of the Corporations Act 2001, and for such internal control as the Board determines is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The Directors of the Melbourne Recital Centre Ltd are responsible for the preparation of the financial report that gives a true and fair view in accordance with Australian Accounting Standards, and the financial reporting requirements of the Corporations Act 2001, and for such internal control as the Directors determine is necessary to enable the preparation of the financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.